 ‘American Ninja Warrior’ is a popular televised sports competition that features athletes from around the country.
 Season 11 of the competition show debuted on May 29, 2019, and featured Drew Drechsel as one of the contestants AKA ninjas.
 Throughout the season, he showcased his incredible strength, agility, and endurance as he navigated challenging obstacles, including climbing walls, swinging on ropes, leaping across gaps, and more.
 Owing to his determination, Drew emerged as the champion, becoming the third person in the show’s history to achieve “Total Victory.”
 Since that time, many significant developments have occurred in his life.
-If you’re curious about the most recent updates regarding his current situation, we have all the information you need.
-So, shall we begin?

 What Did Drew Drechsel Do?